miklevin/MikeLev.in/_posts/2025-03-18-jupyter-notebook-pipulate-workflow.md

 [mike@nixos:~/repos/pipulate/client]$
 ```

+## Nested Git Repos with Clean Jupyter Integration

 ...and now I have nested git repos, using `.gitignore` to keep the outer one
 from including the inner one in its own repo.
 And the inner one just doesn't
 care because it has no idea - git scope is from the init'ed folder inward.
 And I
 can use Jupyter Notebooks in either without the Notebook's JSON meta data
 polluting the git repos.
 Neat!

+### The Importance of Technical Details

 It may seem pedantic and ridiculous to do all this, and even more so to cover it
 all in a blog.
 But it's these little details that make all the difference.
 You
 might think of the Pipulate repo folder as my new ***home,*** because so much of
 the work I'm going to do now is going to be directly in there.

+### Simplifying Path Management in Local-First Applications

 There's a bit of an anti-pattern here, having to do with local-first concerns --
 meaning, I'm setting up a single application on my local machine, as if someone